timmywil/minimal/README.md

 ##Classes

 Class manipulation is one of the most important things in javascript.
 All of the normal class methods are included in minimal, and obviously they are small and fast.
-All of these methods are included on the minimal object for per-node manipulation as well as on the minimal prototype for minimal objects.
+All of these methods are included on the minimal object for per-node manipulation as well as on the minimal prototype.

 ###.addClass( classStr )